TheDomesticUser/Binary-Tree/README.md

 # Binary-Tree
 Self-implemented binary tree, with simple insert and removal.
+Anyone is free to clone this repository.